lord-dubious/understand.me/docs/developer_guide/part9_deployment_operations_developer.md

               // ... submit profiles
             }
             ```
-        *   **Environment Variables & Secrets:** Use EAS Build Secrets (via `eas secrets:create`) for sensitive keys (Supabase URL/anon key, Sentry DSN, API keys for PicaOS, Dappier, Nodely, ElevenLabs, Google GenAI if client-side interaction is unavoidable for some part) as per Dev Guide 2.5.
+        *   **Environment Variables & Secrets:** Use EAS Build Secrets (via `eas secrets:create`) for sensitive keys (Supabase URL/anon key, Sentry DSN, API keys for AI Orchestration Layer, Dappier, Nodely, ElevenLabs, Google GenAI if client-side interaction is unavoidable for some part) as per Dev Guide 2.5.
 These are injected during the build process based on the profile.
     *   **Triggering Builds:**
         ```bash
         eas build -p android --profile production